-- How many breast augmentation/reconstruction procedures does he/she perform per year? - How many years has he/she performed breast implantation procedures? - Is he/she board certified, and if so, with which board? - Did he/she complete a residency in plastic surgery from a recognized and accredited program? - In which state(s) is he/she licensed to practice surgery?
-(Note that some states provide information on disciplinary action and malpractice claims/settlements to prospective patients, either by request or on the Internet). - What is the most common complication he/she encounters with breast implantation? - What is his/her reoperation rate with breast augmentation and breast reconstruction, and what is the most common type of reoperation he/she performs? - Does the surgeon only perform breast reconstruction with breast implants?
-What types of implants does the surgeon primarily use (saline, silicone, Responsive silicone, SoftTouch silicone, Highly Cohesive silicone)?
+- How many breast augmentation/reconstruction procedures does he/she perform per year? - How many years has he/she performed breast implantation procedures? - Is he/she board certified, and if so, with which board? - In which state/province(s) is he/she licensed to practice surgery?
+(Note that some states/provinces provide information on disciplinary action and malpractice claims/settlements to prospective patients, either by request or on the Internet). - What is the most common complication he/she encounters with breast implantation? - What is his/her reoperation rate with breast augmentation, and what is the most common type of reoperation he/she performs? - Can he/she perform this surgery in a hospital, as well as in the surgeon's independent surgery center?

-- Are there other breast reconstruction procedures performed routinely by the surgeon, such as autologous tissue reconstruction (operations that use tissue from the stomach or flank to reconstruct breast tissue), flap reconstruction, etc.? - How many reconstructions does he/she perform that do not involve implants per year? - Can he/she perform this surgery in a hospital, as well as in the surgeon's independent surgery center?
 (Note that hospitals require evidence of appropriate training in specific procedures before allowing surgeons to operate in their facilities).